ahamedzoha/shonchoy/docs/project_requirement_document.md

 - As an investor, I want goal projections to plan for the future.
 - As a budgeter, I want alerts to stay within category limits.
 - As a habit-builder, I want simulations to see benefits of reducing specific expenses, so I can stay motivated.
+- As a borrower, I want to calculate loan EMIs and simulate early payoffs to optimize debt management.
+- As a credit card user, I want to simulate payment strategies to minimize interest and accelerate debt freedom.

 ### 2.4 Prioritization (MVP vs. Future)

-- MVP: Auth, Core Tracking (Income/Expenses/Budget), Dashboard, Basic Portfolio, Basic Simulations.
+- MVP: Auth, Core Tracking (Income/Expenses/Budget), Dashboard, Basic Portfolio, Basic Simulations, Basic Loan/Credit Calculator.
-- V1.1: Joint Features, Advanced Projections, Habit Insights, Gamification.
+- V1.1: Joint Features, Advanced Projections, Habit Insights, Gamification, Advanced Loan/Credit Simulations.
 - Future: Integrations (if available), AI suggestions, Mobile Apps.

 ## 3. Design and UX Guidelines